Azure/LAMP/docs/Parameters.md

 Default: false

 ### redisDeploySwitch

-Switch to deploy a redis cache or not.
-Note that certain versions of Moodle (e.g., 3.1) don't work well with Redis, so use this only for known well-working Moodle versions (e.g., 3.4).
+Switch to deploy a Redis Cache or not.

 Type: bool

 Possible Values: null

 Default: false

 ### vnetGwDeploySwitch